flutter/website/src/docs/development/packages-and-plugins/using-packages.md

 {{site.alert.secondary}}
-  **What is the difference between a package and a plugin?** Actually, a plugin is a _type_ of package&mdash;the full designation is _plugin package_, which is generally shortened to _plugin_.
+  **What is the difference between a package and a plugin?** A plugin is a _type_ of package&mdash;the full designation is _plugin package_, which is generally shortened to _plugin_.

   **Packages**
-    : At a minimum, a Dart package is a directory containing a pubspec file.
+  : At a minimum, a Dart package is a directory
+    containing a pubspec file.
 Additionally,
     a package can contain dependencies
     (listed in the pubspec), Dart libraries, apps, resources, tests, images, and examples.
-    The [pub][] site lists many packages—developed by Google engineers and generous members of the Flutter and Dart community— that you can use in your app.
+    The [pub.dev][] site lists many packages—developed by Google engineers and generous members of the Flutter and Dart community— that you can use in your app.